glennj/exercism.io/ruby/phone-number/README.md

 ### Based on

-Event Manager by JumpstartLab - http://tutorials.jumpstartlab.com/projects/eventmanager.html
+Exercise by the JumpstartLab team for students at The Turing School of Software and Design. - https://turing.edu